How Do I

 See Also: payment rights in selling structured settlement payments

 Before you can sell settlement payments, you must follow the current laws in your state.
 Most states have set a requirement that you obtain a court order approving the assignment of structured settlement payments to the structured settlement company you are selling to.
-The main reason for this law is to protect your interests and let you know that the transaction is legal, secure and private.
+The main reason for this law is to protect your interests and let you know that the transaction is legal, secure, and private.

 To protect your rights each state has different laws to allow you to sell your structured settlement properly.
 This is known as The Federal Structured Settlement Protection Act (SSPA) of 2002).
 This gives every American the right to sell if they need cash due to unforeseen circumstances.
+The federal government calls the process “structured settlement factoring transactions” under this law.
+In short, the sale of a structured settlement must be authorized in advance through a court order in the correct jurisdiction (meaning where you currently live).

 You would still own the contract after selling just a portion of it.
 The company which purchased the piece would own the percentage obtained from you.
 If at a later date you decide to sell what remains of it then the company you sell it to would own the contract.
 You, of course, are given the cash compensation that you deserve.